brainboard/docs/cloud-design/design-area/node.md

     ![](../../.gitbook/assets/node\_context\_menu.png)![](../../.gitbook/assets/node\_context\_menu\_switch\_to\_resource.png)

-    1. Open the ID card of the resource to update the cloud configuration
+    1. Open the Resource Configuration panel to update the cloud configuration
     2. Change the title of the node
     3. Add connectors
     4. Disable the Terraform code generation of the node without deleting it from the design